bowman2001/perplexdoc/content/doc/replace/howto-replace.md

 ## Syntax

 Every element is surrounded by the curly braces `{` and `}`.
-A special character after the first brace indicates the intended replacement.
+A special character after the first brace indicates the replacement.

 `^`
 : Superscript `<sup>`